AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/B- Blockchain Integration/02 Blockchain example.md

 # Blockchain Demo

 AnyLog Network, which is available with both EdgeLake and Enterprise uses layer-2 logic to publish data onto the blockchain.
-The following demonstrates two nodes on [Optimism](https://www.optimism.io/) test network.
+The following demonstrates two nodes on <a href="https://www.optimism.io/" target="_blank">Optimism</a> test network.

  The steps provided below are automatically executed when deploying EdgeLake & EdgeLake enterprise via a AnyLog's deployment processes.